Bronx man rejected multiple times for lifesaving cancer surgery

 A denial letter from Empire Blue Cross Blue Shield said the surgery is “investigational.”

-The Ohio surgeon, Dr. Anil Vaidya, completed the surgery on one other patient in that state and was successful.
+The Ohio surgeon, Dr. Anil Vaidya, successfully completed the surgery on one other patient in that state.
 Di Laura’s family said the operation is their last hope after a different surgeon told them the mucin in his stomach is becoming cement-like.

 That was until the second miracle happened and Cucullo got pregnant again.
-Their baby girl is just two weeks old.
+Their baby girl is just 2 weeks old.

-They believe their third miracle will pull through with approval for the surgery.
-In the meantime, they have each other to lean on.
+They believe their third miracle will be receiving approval for the surgery.
+In the meantime, they are leaning on each other.

 “You don’t see this in this day and age, this type of love,” Di Laura cried.
 “I wouldn’t be here, I really wouldn’t, if it wasn’t for her taking care of me.”

 Because Di Laura and Cucullo exhausted their three appeals with the insurance company, an independent external review with New York State is their next and final shot at getting approved.
-The family said Cleveland Clinic hospital is submitting the paperwork on Tuesday and an expedited decision is expected about five days later.
+The family said Cleveland Clinic hospital was submitting the paperwork on Tuesday and an expedited decision was expected about five days later.

 The family has raised over $100,000 on GoFundMe, but they say the operation could cost anywhere from $500,000 to $1 million without insurance.